 1. Open the terminal.

-2. Retrieve the list of users on your system.
+2. List all users on your system.

 $ getent passwd